OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

   .. image:: images/screenshots/800x600/udig_Quickstart1Splash.png
      :scale: 80

-If you have any difficulties running Mapbender, please check whether your Apache WebServer and your PostgreSQL database are running.
+If you have any difficulties running Mapbender, please check whether your Apache web server and your PostgreSQL database are running.

-Welcome View
+Welcome page
 ============

 #.
 Before you can work with Mapbender you have to login to get access to applications.

 #.
 The welcome page provides links to the most important pages related to Mapbender.

 #.
-You can login with the user :guilabel:`root` password :guilabel:`root` (This is the default user and password that you get after installation of Mapbender.
+You can login with the user :guilabel:`root` and password :guilabel:`root` (This is the default user and password that you get after installation of Mapbender.
 Please change the root password if you want to run a productive environment.
 Please don't delete the user :guilabel:`root` as this user has access to the Mapbender template applications and is used on updates).

   .. image:: images/screenshots/800x600/mapbender_welcome.png
      :scale: 80